minvws/nl-covid19-coronacheck-website/en/dashboard.md

 title: Dashboard
 ---
 <p class="md-block-lead md-text-color-RO-donkerblauw" markdown="1">
-   This dashboard shows some key figures from the CoronaCheck-App
+   This dashboard shows some key figures from the CoronaCheck app
 </p>